CaskProtocol/cask-lightpaper/flow-types/subscriptions.md

 of other settings.
 It is also possible to create several types of discounts.
 Traditional discount codes are supported in addition to web3-native discounts that can be offered to consumers holding a specific balance of an ERC20 token or an NFT from a specific collection.

-There are a number of supporting components that work with the subscription flow:

-## Subscribe Widget

-The subscribe widget is a javascript widget that can add to the service provider or community website/web app that easily offers a
-“Subscribe with Crypto” button that handles all the web3 wallet interactions with the consumer.
-It handles the spending approval and establishment of the subscription - the provider does not need any knowledge of web3 programming nor interact with any on-chain smart contracts if they so choose.
-The widget is customizable via html5 attributes with default subscription settings established when defining the subscription plan (payment interval, cost per interval, currency, etc…).
-The subscription widget code is hosted on the IPFS network using an IPNS/ENS name for high availability and censorship resistance.

-When providers install the widget, they will be able to choose which chains they would like to support.
-The consumer will need to have deposited funds on one of the configured chains in order to subscribe to the provider’s services.

-## Webhook Bridge

-The webhook bridge is an optional component the provider can choose to run to make it easy to integrate the Cask protocol into their existing application, especially if it is desired to not have to learn and integrate web3 technology into their stack.
-The webhook bridge listens for smart contract events such as new subscriptions, successful/unsuccessful payments on a subscription or subscription cancellations and translates these into JSON webhook events that can be sent to their existing infrastructure.
-A docker image will be provided to ease the operational knowledge required to run the webhook bridge.